-A new report published in JAMA Internal Medicine (formerly, Archives of Internal Medicine) indicates that cumulative anticholinergic medications exposure and use in the past 10 years is associated with a significantly increased risk for developing dementia.
+A new report published in JAMA Internal Medicine (formerly, Archives of Internal Medicine) indicates that long term use of common anticholinergic drugs and their use in the past 10 years is associated with a significantly increased risk for developing dementia.

 Common anticholinergic drugs include tricyclic antidepressants, first-generation antihistamines, and urinary bladder antispasmodics or some anti-vertigo drugs.